perloop

 }

-The syntax is odd but that surely warns the users that it is a private method.
-This makes it hard for subclasses to inherit, thanks to mob for emphasizing this.
+Using this makes it harder for subclasses to inherit, thanks to mob for emphasizing this.

-The second invocation uses $_private as a function rather than a method, so we have to pass the object if it needs it.
+The second invocation uses $_private as a function rather than like a method, so we have to pass the object if it needs it.
 This further warns against its use.
-Then it also doesn't undergo the normal method lookup process (and is thus slightly faster), something to be well aware of.
+It clearly doesn't undergo any method lookup process (and is thus slightly faster), something to be well aware of.

 I am a little uncertain as to what exactly the question seeks.

 If it is about whether to use "private" subroutines in your code, then there is really no accepted best practice.
-They are very useful, but they are not truly private.
-I use them, liberally.
+They can be very useful, of course.
+But they are either not truly private or, if you hide them as lexicals that cannot be seen from outside the unit (scope) like here, their behavior differs so much that that itself is an issue.
+I use them, with due care.